dmack6464/RealDark/README.md

 # RealDark
-## A BetterDiscord theme inspired by YzY229's Darkness theme which has some useful modification options, including:
+## A BetterDiscord theme which has some useful modification options, including:
 adding your own window title<br>
 optionally hiding Spotify Premium elements
 ## fixed bugs being: